IDW/ICE - level 3

 - Provide appropriate, specific and meaningful feedback

-Friday – Saturday – Sunday: September 25-26-27, 2020 at San Luis Pass (and other beaches, Intercoastal Canal, and Freeport Harbor, if meeded)
+Sunday – Monday – Tuesday – Wednesday: December 4-5-6-7, 2022 at San Luis Pass (and other beaches, Intercoastal Canal, and Freeport Harbor, if needed)

-Course Conditions : Level 3 conditions include lakes or coastal waters with constant access to safe landing and within 1.5 nm from shore and at least three of the following four conditions (for assessment): · 10 – 15 knot winds · 1 – 2 foot waves (chop) (0.3 – 0.6 meters) · 1 – 2 foot surf (0.3 – 0.6 meters) · 1 – 2 knots of current.
-Note – Requisite conditions are required to complete an IDW or ICE level.
+Course Conditions: Level 3 conditions include lakes or coastal waters with constant access to safe landing and within 1.5 nm from shore and at least three of the following four conditions (for assessment): · 10 – 15 knot winds · 1 – 2 foot waves (chop) (0.3 – 0.6 meters) · 1 – 2 foot surf (0.3 – 0.6 meters) · 1 – 2 knots of current.
 If conditions are not safe or available, students may opt to return for assessment at a mutually convenient date and venue.

 Optional Room & Board.
-Starting Friday night, home base for any classroom instruction (e.g., video, navigation) will be on-the-water in the Treasure Island subdivision.
-Depending on COVID concerns, a limited number of beds with breakfast and lunch daily may be available for $85 per night for Friday through Monday night.
+Starting Saturday night, home base for any classroom instruction (e.g., video, navigation) will be on-the-water in the Treasure Island subdivision.
+With sufficient interest in advance, a limited number of beds may be available for $85 per night starting Friday night.
 Additional accommodations (private or shared room) may be available through 979 Vacation Rentals or VRBO.

-Rentals & Nearest Airport: A limited number of quality sea kayaks (e.g., NDK) and paddles are available for recent.
-Nearest airport is William P. Hobby International Airport (HOU) with possibility of car-sharing.
+Rentals & Nearest Airport: A limited number of quality sea kayaks (e.g., NDK) and paddles are available for use during class for $35/daily Nearest airport is William P. Hobby International Airport (HOU) with possibility of car-sharing.

 Contact: Questions or clarifications?
 Feel free to contact Lynne Andrus at River Coast.com using at info@RiverCoast.com, 512-917-0939 (cell/text) or 512-292-9968 (office).
 Registration below.
 Note that lunch is included with registration.